Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

+    * Since 0.7.0 introduced support for CLINT and PLIC interrupt mode, if you are working in such interrupt mode or don't have ECLIC module, then all RTOSes will not able to run in your environment, due to RTOS port require ECLIC interrupt.

     * Most of the application demostrated below using ``SOC=gd32vf103``, you can easily change it to other SoC such as evalsoc by change it to ``SOC=evalsoc``